Breathing difficulty may involve:

 - Feeling like you are not getting enough air

-No standard definition exists for difficulty breathing.
-Some people may feel breathless with only mild exercise (for example, climbing stairs), even though they do not have a medical condition.
-Others may have advanced lung disease but never feel short of breath.
+There is no standard definition for difficulty breathing.
+Some people feel breathless with only mild exercise (for example, climbing stairs), even though they do not have a medical condition.
+Others may have advanced lung disease but may never feel short of breath.

 Wheezing is one form of breathing difficulty in which you make a high-pitched sound when you breathe out.

+Shortness of breath has many different causes.
 For example, heart disease can cause breathlessness if your heart is unable to pump enough blood to supply oxygen to your body.
 If your brain, muscles, or other body organs do not get enough oxygen, a sense of breathlessness may occur.

 Breathing difficulty may also be due to problems with the lungs, airways, or other health problems.

 - Blood clot in the arteries of the lungs (pulmonary embolism)

 - Chronic obstructive pulmonary disease (COPD), such as chronic bronchitis or emphysema

 Problems with the airways leading to the lungs:

 - Blockage of the air passages in your nose, mouth, or throat